pmalhaire/bison/README.md

 The code is still at early stage but the 22 types are implemented.

+To see how type is implemented see bison_objects.hpp

 Some accessors may need update.
 Some types do not have a proper dump function BsonID for example.